pauldmccarthy/fsleyes/userdoc/feat_mode.rst

              ``tsplot`` essentially plot the same data, ``tsplot`` may apply some further processing to the full and partial model fits, including weighting them by Z values, and pre-whitening.
+Furthermore, in FSL |fsl_version|, ``tsplot``
+             handles contrast vectors with negative values in a strange manner, resulting in partial model fits being plotted upside-down with respect to the fitted data.
 Therefore plots shown in FSLeyes |version| may not exactly match the corresponding plots in the FEAT report.

-             Inverted for negative contrast vectors

 .. _feat_mode_full_and_partial_model_fits: